 On July 31, 2009, Control Components, Inc. ("Control Components") pleaded guilty to FCPA and Travel Act violations in connection with a conspiracy to pay bribes to both foreign officials and officials of foreign and domestic private companies in order to secure contracts in over 30 countries.
-Control Components is a California-based company that manufactures and sells industrial service valves for use in nuclear, oil and gas, and power generation facilities, including to many state-owned entities worldwide.
+Control Components is a Delaware company based in California that manufactures and sells industrial service valves for use in nuclear, oil and gas, and power generation facilities, including to many state-owned entities worldwide.
 It is owned by IMI plc, a British company traded on the London Stock Exchange.
-Control Components was ordered to pay an \$18.2 million criminal fine, implement a compliance program and retain an independent compliance monitor for three years.
-It was also placed on three years organizational probation.
+Control Components was ordered to pay an \$18.2 million criminal fine, implement a compliance program, and retain an independent compliance monitor for three years.
+It was also placed on three years' organizational probation.

-According to charging documents, the conspiracy began in approximately 1998 and lasted through 2007.
-From 2003-2007 alone, Control Components made 236 corrupt payments to foreign officials at state-owned entities in more than 30 countries including, but not limited to, China (Jiangsu Nuclear Power Corp., Guohua Electric Power, China Petroleum Materials and Equipment Corp., PetroChina, Dongfang Electric Corporation, China National Offshore Oil Corporation ("CNOOC"), Korea (KHNP), United Arab Emirates (National Petroleum Construction Company), and Malaysia (Petronas).
+According to the company's admissions in connection with its plea of guilty, the conspiracy began in approximately 1998 and lasted through 2007.
+From 2003 to 2007 alone, Control Components made 236 corrupt payments totaling approximately \$6.85 million to foreign officials at state-owned entities in more than 36 countries including, but not limited to, China (Jiangsu Nuclear Power Corp., Guohua Electric Power, China Petroleum Materials and Equipment Corp., PetroChina, Dongfang Electric Corporation, China National Offshore Oil Corporation ("CNOOC")), Korea (KHNP), United Arab Emirates (National Petroleum Construction Company), and Malaysia (Petronas).
 On August 15, 2009, CNOOC issued a statement that none of its employees or officials received bribes from CCI.

-From 2003 to 2007, Control Components allegedly paid or caused to be paid \$4.9 million to foreign officials in violation of the anti-bribery provisions of the FCPA and another \$1.95 million in bribes to officers and employees at both domestic and foreign private companies located in California, China, Italy, Russia, and Texas in violation of the Travel Act.
-According to the DOJ, these payments resulted in net profits of \$46.5 million for Control Components.
+From 2003 to 2007, Control Components specifically paid or caused to be paid \$4.9 million to foreign officials in violation of the anti-bribery provisions of the FCPA and another \$1.95 million in bribes to officers and employees at both domestic and foreign private companies located in California, China, Italy, Russia, and Texas in violation of the Travel Act.
+The company admitted that these payments resulted in net profits of \$46.5 million.

-The indictments and Control Components' guilty plea are notable for the inclusion of charges that Control Components and the individuals violated the Travel Act by making corrupt payments to privately-owned customers in violation of California state law against commercial bribery.
+The indictments and Control Components' guilty plea are notable for the inclusion of charges that Control Components and the individuals violated the Travel Act by making corrupt payments to privately owned customers in violation of California state law against commercial bribery.
 Such payments would not violate the FCPA's anti-bribery provisions.

-Control Components developed a sales practice of maintaining "friends-in-camp" ("FICs") at the company's customers and cultivating these relationships through "commission payments" to assist it in obtaining business.
-The FICs were often officers and employees of state-owned entities, and thus considered to be "foreign officials" within the meaning of the FCPA, who were in a position to direct contracts to Control Components or adjust technical specifications to favor the use of Control Components as "flowers," and were either: (i) wired directly to the FICs from the Control Components' Finance Department; (ii) made through company representative and sales staff; or (iii) made through third party "consultants" who acted as pass-through entities.
+Control Components admitted to a detailed scheme for making improper payments to foreign officials.
+Control Components developed a sales practice of maintaining "friends-incamp" ("FICs") at the company's customers and cultivating these relationships through "commission payments" to assist it in obtaining business.
+The FICs were often officers and employees of state-owned entities, and thus considered to be "foreign officials" within the meaning of the FCPA, who were in a position to direct contracts to Control Components or adjust technical specifications to favor the use of Control Components as "flowers," and were either: (i) wired directly to the FICs from the Control Components' Finance Department; (ii) made through company representative and sales staff; or (iii) made through third-party "consultants" who acted as pass-through entities.